Insights in your inbox

 • Low job or work satisfaction – not allowing your team to do stimulating work.

-• Poor leadership – Leaders need to continue to work on their skills as a leader.
+• Poor leadership – Leaders need to continue to work on their skills as leaders.

 • Unsatisfactory compensation – paying below market rate or someone’s value.